Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Botv4/README.md

     <img src="/Assets/configure-ngrok.png">

-## Prerequisites - Creating the Cognitive Services: LUIS and QnA Maker
+## Prerequisites - Creating the Cognitive Services: QnA Maker and LUIS
+### QnA Maker
 1. For the QnA Maker part, you will need to [Create, train, and publish](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/quickstarts/create-publish-knowledge-base) three knowledge bases (KBs) in [qnamaker.ai](https://www.qnamaker.ai).
 Refer to the text files in this sample in the `Qna-Luis-Bot/FAQs` folder named QA Biology, QA Sociology, and QA Geology for FAQs you can upload for use.
 Name your knowledge bases "Biology", "Sociology", and "Geology".
 1. If you want to include Chitchat, [create a new knowledge base](https://www.qnamaker.ai/Create) but leave it empty (don't upload any files or URLs) and in Step 4, enable the Chitchat personality of your choice by selecting a radio button and choosing "Create your KB" at the bottom of the page.
 Once you create it, you will see it has been populated with lots of standard Chitchat questions and answers.
 Be sure to train and publish it in "My knowledge bases".
 1. You will want to add alternative keywords to your knowledge base questions in qnamaker.ai.
 These are found in the `Alt questions` folder in the `FAQs` folder.
 To add them to your knowledge bases, go to "My knowledge bases" in [qnamaker.ai](https://www.qnamaker.ai) and in each knowledge base click the "+" sign near each question (after your knowledge bases have been created).
 Type in the alternative question.
 This is only needed for the Biology, Geology, and Sociology KBs.